CatWarriorOfficial/Pac-ManJ2me-HDNes-Pack/README.md

 1. Download Mesen from their website https://www.mesen.ca/#Downloads

-2. Download the rom from archive.org (2021 version) https://archive.org/details/pac-man-clone-for-nes
+2. Download the rom from archive.org (This pack is for the 2021 version) https://archive.org/details/pac-man-clone-for-nes

 3. Extract the contents of the Mesen zip file onto the folder where you'll keep Mesen